 If you know you need some type of help or guidance for yourself or a loved one but are confused about what exactly you may need, a consultation can be helpful to get you pointed in the right direction.

-This comprehensive substance us and mental health evaluation is available to new clients or family members whether or not you are ready to begin treatment.
+This client-centric comprehensive substance use and mental health consultation is available to new clients or family members whether or not you are ready to begin treatment.
 It includes:

 - A review of your concerns and history of attempts to resolve the concerns.

-- History of substance use and co-existing mental health problems.
+- History of substance use and co-existing mental health issues.

 - Identification of present obstacles making it difficult to resolve your problem.

-Evaluation results are presented to you along with feedback and initial recommendations, which may include treatment options or specific information you will need to help you move forward with taking the next steps.
+Feedback and initial recommendations will be presented at the end of the consultation, which may include treatment options or specific information you will need to help you move forward with taking the next steps.

-Initial consultations and evaluations may span 1 or 2 sessions depending on your specific situation.
-Length of the initial consultation will be discussed prior to setting up any appointments.
+Consultations may span 1 or 2 sessions depending on your specific situation.
+Length of the consultation will be discussed prior to setting up any appointments.

 Harm Reduction Psychotherapy